-This work investigated the possibility of protective behavior detection across activity types and continuously within each activity instance by using IMUs and sEMG data.
-In our approach to addressing this problem, we explored both convolutional and recurrent neural networks.
-The work extends our research presented at the 23rd ACM International Symposium on Wearable Computers (ISWC'19) [11] by: i) providing more extensive comparisons with traditional methods used in PBD; ii) analysing and discussing how different types of data augmentation and padding techniques could affect or support PBD; iii) extending the analysis of window length parameter to understand how our approach could generalize to other datasets for PBD; iv) comparing results on single timesteps instead of consecutive frames with and without bootstrapping training; and finally v) analyzing and discussing the robustness of our approach under different levels of ground truth definition (3-class and 4-class experiments) to consider the level of agreement between raters.
+This work investigated the possibility of PBD across activity types and continuously within each activity instance by using IMUs and sEMG data.
+In our approach to addressing this problem, we explored both CNNs and RNNs.
+The work extends our research presented at the 23rd ACM International Symposium on Wearable Computers (ISWC '19) [11] by (1) providing more extensive comparisons with traditional methods used in PBD, (2) analyzing and discussing how different types of data augmentation and padding techniques could affect or support PBD, (3) extending the analysis of window length parameter to understand how our approach could generalize to other datasets for PBD, (4) comparing results on single timesteps instead of consecutive frames with and without bootstrapping training, and (5) analyzing and discussing the robustness of our approach under different levels of ground truth definition (three-class and four-class experiments) to consider the level of agreement between raters.

-In summary, the best detection result was obtained with a stacked-LSTM, with accuracy and mean F1 score of 0.83 and 0.82 respectively in LOSO cross-validation.
+In summary, the best detection result was obtained with a stacked-LSTM, with accuracy and mean F1 score of 0.83 and 0.82, respectively, in LOSO cross validation.
 If combined with an activity recognition system, our model can be used to deliver informed feedback during the execution of the activity either during situated exercise sessions or functional activities.
 For example, at maximal flexion during a forward reach, when a person with CP may guard by unhelpfully stiffening the lower back (as shown in Figure 3 (left)) [3], our model can detect this behavior nearly as soon as it occurs, providing opportunity for just-in-time provision of encouragement to breathe deeply to facilitate muscle relaxation to the person for example, as a clinician would do.
-As another example, if the person demonstrates protective behavior at the start of a sit-to-stand, for instance putting the feet forward and/or placing the hands on the seat for support (as shown in Figure 3 (right)), our model can recognize this within a few seconds, enabling the technology to almost immediately suggest a more helpful strategy such as using a higher chair until confidence and affective capability is increased and enables engagement in greater challenge in the movement scenario.
+As another example, if the person demonstrates protective behavior at the start of a sit-to-stand, such as putting the feet forward and/or placing the hands on the seat for support (as shown in Figure 3 (right)), our model can recognize this within a few seconds, enabling the technology to almost immediately suggest a more helpful strategy like using a higher chair until confidence and affective capability are increased, and enables engagement in greater challenge in the movement scenario.